 - A certified record of immunization from your child's physician is required for entry into school - All immunization records must be provided in English and include all dates in full. - Immunizations are reviewed by the School Nurse.
-In the event of missing or incorrect information, your prompt attention in addressing the error/omission is imperative to assure compliance with state law.

-• Preschool Entry Requirements:

-4 Dtap/DTP, 3 Polio, 3 Hepatitis B, 1 MMR, 4 doses Hib, 1 dose Varicella or physician documented case of chickenpox, 1 lead test

-• Kindergarten Entry Requirements:

-5 Dtap/DTP, 4 Polio (1 after the 4th birthday), 3 Hepatitis B, 2 MMR, 2 Varicella or physician documented case of chickenpox, 1 lead Test

-• Grade 1-6 Entry Requirements:

-5 Dtap/DTP, 4 Polio, 3 Hepatitis B; 2 MMR, 2 Varicella, or physician documented case of chickenpox for any grade.

-• Grade 7-12 Entry Requirements:

-• Childhood series and 1 Tdap, 1 dose Meningococcal Vaccine (MenACWY) required for grade 7, 8 and 9, and a second dose (2) for grade 11 and 12 (on or after the 16th birthday).
+In the event of missing or incorrect information, your prompt attention in addressing the error/omission is imperative to assure compliance with state law. - Preschool Entry Requirements: 4 Dtap/DTP, 3 Polio, 3 Hepatitis B, 1 MMR, 4 doses Hib, 1 dose Varicella or physician documented case of chickenpox, 1 lead test - Kindergarten Entry Requirements: 5 Dtap/DTP, 4 Polio (1 after the 4th birthday), 3 Hepatitis B, 2 MMR, 2 Varicella or physician documented case of chickenpox, 1 lead Test - Grade 1-6 Entry Requirements: 5 Dtap/DTP, 4 Polio, 3 Hepatitis B; 2 MMR, 2 Varicella, or physician documented case of chickenpox for any grade. - Grade 7-12 Entry Requirements: Childhood series and 1 Tdap, 1 dose Meningococcal Vaccine (MenACWY) required for grade 7, 8 and 9, and a second dose (2) for grade 11 and 12 (on or after the 16th birthday).

-Childhood series and 1 Tdap, 1 dose Meningococcal Vaccine (MenACWY) required for grades 7 through 10, and a second dose (2) for grade 11 and 12 (on or after the 16th birthday).

-Medication Policies:

-Medications (both prescription and over the counter) should not be taken during school hours, if it is possible to achieve the medication regime at home.
+Medication Policies: Medications (both prescription and over the counter) should not be taken during school hours, if it is possible to achieve the medication regime at home.
 Medication to be taken three (3) times a day can be given at home before school, after school and at bedtime.